koenvervloesem/humble-explorer/docs/usage.rst

 When you click outside the filter widget or press **Tab** to bring the focus to the next visible widget, the filter widget disappears, but the filter is still applied to limit the shown advertisements.
 Just press **F** again to change the filter, for instance by removing the filter with **Backspace** or changing the Bluetooth address part to filter on.

+The number of filtered and received advertisements are always shown in the app's title.

 Changing settings
 -----------------